 The OraQuick® In-Home HIV test is an over-the-counter oral-fluid only version of our OraQuick ADVANCE® HIV 1/2 Antibody Test.
 We received PMA approval to sell this test in the U.S. OTC market.
-We have also received a CE mark, although this product is not currently mandated in the European Union.
+We have also received a CE mark for the OraQuick® In-Home HIV test, although this product is not currently sold in the European Union.
 The In-Home test is performed in the same manner as the OraQuick ADVANCE® test, except that it has product labeling and instructions designed for consumers.
 In addition, we have established a toll free, 24/7, 365-day per year customer call center to provide additional information and referral support for consumers.